-2. Mode selector: Press to select air flow direction to (Floor) or (Panel).

-Directs air to the floor of the third row seating.
+- 2. Mode selector: Press to select air flow direction to 🕩 (Floor) or 💢 (Panel). - Directs air to the floor of the third row seating.

-idirects air to the overhead registers of the second and third row seating.
-The selected mode will illuminate on the temperature control.

-3. Fan control: Determines fan speed levels.
+directs air to the overhead registers of the second and third row seating.
+The selected mode will illuminate on the temperature control. - 3.
+Fan control: Determines fan speed in the auxiliary system.
 Turn to REAR to give rear seat passengers control of the rear auxiliary controls.
-Otherwise, the front controls will determine the settings for the entire vehicle cabin.
-If set to OFF, the front and rear auxiliary controls will not function.
+Otherwise, the front auxiliary control will determine the settings for the auxiliary A/C-heater.
+If set to O (OFF), the rear auxiliary controls will not function.

-Rear auxiliary controls:
+Rear auxiliary controls (if equipped):

-Once the front auxiliary control is set to REAR, the rear seat passengers may use the rear auxiliary controls in the overhead console to make the desired adjustments.
+Once the front auxiliary control is set to REAR, the rear seat passengers may use the rear auxiliary controls in the floor console to make the desired adjustments.